The federal government has implemented a system to order, distribute, and track COVID-19 Vaccines. These vaccines are ordered through the CDC.

 How can I schedule my second COVID-19 Vaccination appointment?

 You are eligible to receive your second dose of the Moderna Vaccine 28 days (+/-4) after your first dose.
+If you receive your first dose at the Danbury Health Department clinic, you will be asked to schedule your second appointment on site.

 If you registered for your first vaccination online through VAMS, please schedule your succeeding appointment through VAMS as well.
 If you did not register online, please contact CT COVID Vaccine Appointment Line at (877)-918-2224.